Beyond Superficial Unlearning: Sharpness-Aware Robust Erasure of Hallucinations in Multimodal LLMs: Experiments

 \subsection{Efficiency Analysis}

 We assessed the computational overhead of different methods using NVIDIA A800 GPUs.
 As reported in Figure~\ref{fig:time}, \ours{} demonstrates remarkable efficiency, achieving a significant speedup compared to computation-intensive baselines like DPO and NPO.
 While its latency is marginally higher than EFUF, \ours{} provides a superior trade-off by delivering substantially stronger hallucination mitigation with negligible additional cost.
+To explicitly quantify this marginal difference, we conducted a side-by-side wall-clock benchmark on LLaVA-v1.5-7B.
+Our measurements show that \ours{} exhibits a per-step slowdown of merely 1.07$\times$ compared to EFUF.
+This remarkable efficiency stems from the architectural characteristics of MLLM parameter-efficient fine-tuning.
+Although Targeted-SAM conceptually requires a dual-step optimization, the perturbed forward pass completely bypasses the computationally heavy vision encoder by reusing the cached visual embeddings.
+Furthermore, restricting the gradient computation solely to the lightweight safety expert minimizes the backward pass overhead.
+Consequently, the theoretical computational burden of SAM is largely absorbed, making \ours{} highly viable for robust and efficient real-world deployment.